Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Earth Elemental.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/large
 - monster/type/elemental
-statblock: inline
+aliases: ["Earth Elemental"]
 ---
 # Earth Elemental
 *Source: Monster Manual p.
-124, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Critical Role: Call of the Netherdeep*
+124. Available in the SRD and the Basic Rules.*

 An earth elemental plods forward like a walking hill, club-like arms of jagged stone swinging at its sides.
 Its head and body consist of dirt and stone, occasionally set with chunks of metal, gems, and bright minerals.